LeMinux/ConvenienceDownloader/README.md

     The audio config is for where your .mp3 files can be sent.
     The video config is for where your .mp4 files can be sent.
     The cover config is for where you can specify to download thumbnails from videos.
-    The blacklist is there for if you have cheeky directories that you don't want to send any content into.
+    The blacklist is there for if you don't want the program to go inside of that directory when looking for sub directories, nor use the directory itself as an index option.
     An example is if you were to specify a larger parent directory like Documents, but don't want to send stuff into WordDocs.
+    You can use a blacklist path like /home/user/Documents/WordDocs.
     The blacklist applies to all configs, so you can't have a blacklist for just video or audio destinations.

    - Add